Skip to main content

 Not all elements have an ID.
 When the ID is absent, Kameleoon will generate a unique path from the closest parent element with an ID to the element you want to change.

-Generally, the broader the selector path, the more likely the selector will not cover all use cases on your website.
-With each website being unique, this limitation presents distinct challenges for graphic editors.
+Generally, the broader the selector path, the more likely the selector will fail to cover all use cases on the website.
+Because each website is unique, the selector limitation presents distinct challenges for graphic editors.

-Your product pages may have varied layouts (for example, different HTML markups); therefore, they require different selectors.
-For instance, some product pages may have a block for ratings, while others don't.
-The inconsistency in elements' presence will break the original selector path found by Kameleoon when creating the variant.
+Product pages may have varied layouts (such as different HTML markups); therefore, they require different selectors.
+For instance, some product pages may have a block for ratings, while others do not.
+The inconsistency in element presence breaks the original selector path Kameleoon found when creating the variant.

-The risk of having inconsistent element changes within your experiment grows proportionally to the length/breadth of the selector path identified by Kameleoon and based on how dynamic your product webpage layout is.
-When the risk is too great, we recommend using other selection options Kameleoon offers from the hierarchy toolbar.
-You may find an HTML class that is safer to use or ask your developer or CSM to create a CSS selector or validate your choice.
+The risk of inconsistent element changes within an experiment grows proportionally to the length and breadth of the selector path Kameleoon identifies and depends on the dynamic nature of the product webpage layout.
+When the risk is too great, use other selection options Kameleoon offers from the hierarchy toolbar.
+You may find an HTML class that is safer to use or ask a developer or CSM to create a CSS selector or validate a choice.

 Alternatively, you can have AI generate a path for an element.